A celebratory mango-milk punch for Christmas

 It’s no wonder the Oaxacans are recognized for their artistry in food and drink, they are the ones credited for the birth of Mezcal, as well as mole and they continue to show the world just how incredibly beautiful their artful way of living is.

-Pechuga, which is Spanish for breast, is a type of small-batch mezcal that traditionally in hanging a piece of raw chicken breast inside the still during distillation, often in a sack or basket, like gin producers do with flavorings.
+Pechuga, which is Spanish for breast, is a type of small-batch mezcal that traditionally made by hanging a piece of raw chicken breast inside the still during distillation, often in a sack or basket, like gin producers do with flavorings.
 The heat and the steam from the distillation process cook the chicken in the process of distillation.
 The fatty juices from the chicken drip into the mezcal, flavoring it while the vapors from the liquid rise and flavor the meat in a circular flavoring cycle, which adds depth and character.
 The flavor that is captured is a super savory essence that mingles with the other special ingredients, the end result is a highly complex smoky and savory mezcal, one that feels as special as it tastes.

 Mostly, pechugas have been “made-to-order for very special occasions, weddings, births and holidays.
 As mezcal and pechuga becomes more popular they are being made more often, still in small-batches but new mezcal markets and drinkers are making these specially crated spirits more popular.